QOLab-UNM/Canonical_Phase_Measurement/README.md

-# Scientific Linear Algebra Helpers
+# div_POVM

-A collection of Python functions for linear algebraic operations commonly needed in quantum information and matrix analysis, including Carathéodory reduction, quantum Fourier transform projectors, and more.
+A collection of Python functions to find the angles of the convex combination of Theorem 1 for the paper:

 ## Features